alvin-dennis/Personal-Portfolio-2.0/README.md

 Thank you for visiting, and I hope you enjoy your time here!
 If you have any questions or would like to collaborate, don't hesitate to reach out.

-## Todo

-- Fix the alignment of the website in mobile when it is in desktop mode in chrome.

 Happy browsing! ✨